What is sales support? This little-known fact could supercharge your sales.Posted on February 20th, 2019 by Jay Thomas

 If your sales reps are struggling to meet their quotas, you might think about hiring new sellers, motivating your current staff, or bringing in expert consultants.
 While these tactics can sometimes spur positive results, they are often expensive and disruptive.

 The true leaders of industry are discovering that sales support is where critical gains are made.
 Research shows that top-performing companies have a 30 percent higher level of sales support than other companies.
 This little-known fact is what separates great companies from the good.

 And this little-known fact makes sense: sales support exists only to help sales reps make deals.
-That’s all they do, and they’re pretty cost effective.
+That’s all they do, and they’re cost effective.
 They perform their role by making connections: preparing sellers, nurturing leads, and providing training.
 Sales support perform a variety of tasks that add up to faster sales cycles, lower costs, and increased revenue.

 Recognize the value of support in sales

 Sales reps want stimulation.
 It’s the thrill of chasing down big deals that drives them.

 However, the average sales force spends only 37 percent of its time on money-making activities.
 Sellers will spend up to 10 percent of their workday on mundane tasks, such as sifting through spreadsheets.

 Sales support is the solution to this busy work that makes sellers less effective and less motivated.

 Think of sales support as your Jack/Jane of all trades and product know-it-all.
 They should be ready to support your salespeople in every way.
 Daily responsibilities for sales support can include: